nirajp82/eCommerceMicroservices/README.md

    -d: detach mode
    -p: Port.
 Format: Local Machine Port :Mongo Image Port
-- Container shell access: > $ docker exec -it [some-mongo-name] bash
+- Container shell access: > $ docker exec -it [some-mongo-name] bash Show a List of All Databases inside bash: > show dbs Create Database: > use [databasename] -- To create/swith to db on mongo.
+For ex: use CatalogDB - this will create new database CalalogDB if does not exists else it will use CatalogDB for create collection > db.createCollection('[Collection_Name]') for ex: following command will create db.createCollection('Products') Product collection